- McKay: You know we could be a team. You could be my sidekick.Ronon: Sidekick?McKay: Yeah, it'll be like Batman and Ronon. Has a nice ring to it.

 The med team rushes McKay to the infirmary, where Beckett confirms that it's pretty much over.
 As he nears Ascension, his body is losing its ability to do more basic things, like breathe and keep his heart going.
 The team gathers around for a somewhat emotional farewell as the Ascend-O-Meter ticks down.
 Just as everything hits zero, McKay suddenly grabs Beckett and whispers something — a way to save himself!
 They rush him back to the machine that caused the trouble in the first place, and Beckett and Zelenka (who's been working down there this whole time) are able to use it to reset McKay's DNA, based on an old blood sample.
 Everything is zapped back to normal, and all our heroes have to worry about now is all the awkward things they said to one another over the course of the episode.

 - A Mind Is a Terrible Thing to Read: It takes McKay from the Infirmary to the Gate Room, to go from thinking that mind reading is cool to becoming very annoyed by it.
-He's particularly disappointed to realise that the woman walking passed was thinking Ronon was hot, not him.
+He's particularly disappointed to realize that a woman walking past was thinking Ronon was hot, not him.

 - Ascend to a Higher Plane of Existence: One of McKay's two options.
 The other is death.